External accountants accessorially liable for award breaches

 The accountants have not learnt of their penalties fate just yet – however it would seem that the FWO will be making submissions at the higher end – up to $324,000 – a potentially fatal commercial error on the accountants part.

 Could you, your business or your advisor be vulnerable to an accessorial liability claim?
-NB Lawyers, the lawyers for employers, offer a free 20-minute consultation to discuss how you could be exposed to pecuniary penalties.
+NB Lawyers, the lawyers for employers, offer a consultation to discuss how you could be exposed to pecuniary penalties.